Fly Like A Butterfly With Aerial Yoga

 Ques 1) Is aerial yoga good for beginners?

 Ans) Yes!
 Beginners can practice this form of yoga.
 However, they need to practice it in the presence of a certified yoga instructor so that injuries or accidents can be avoided.
-Further, beginners need to consider that they should prepare their bodies before pushing it hard.
+Further, beginners need to consider that they should prepare their bodies before pushing them hard.

 Ques 2) What is aerial yoga good for?